Introduction to Toronto Liposuction

 Get Educated about Liposuction

-It is crucial that you do your research when considering Toronto Liposuction.
+It is crucial that you do your research when considering Liposuction.
 The most important decision is to choose the best suited Board-Certified Plastic Surgeon.
 During your consultation, you will receive substantial information.
-Dr. Tong will make sure that you understand the important details, and that all of your questions are answered.
+Dr. Lawrence Tong will make sure that you understand the important details, and that all of your questions are answered.
 You will have the opportunity to view photographs of many examples of his work.
-Our goal to make you an educated patient.
+Our goal is to make you an educated patient.
 We feel that a better educated patient will make better decisions about their surgery, and their surgeon, too.

 See Dr. Tong’s work in our Liposuction before and after photos.